 If you have faced violence, you have access to special services to help you recover and become stronger.
 These services check the safety and well-being of your family, provide helpful referrals, and, if needed, help you move to a safer place.
 We make sure services are tailored to your needs.
 If English is not your first language and you need language assistance, we will take steps to help you understand the services and information.

-For assistance or more information, call the HCV call center at (312) 935-2600 and ask to speak to a confidential VAWA staff member.
+For assistance or more information, call the CHA Customer Call Center at (312) 935-2600 and ask to speak to a confidential VAWA staff member.

 The Violence Against Women Act (VAWA) and Victim Assistance